redhat-et/whisper-self-hosted-llm/whisper-model-service/README.md

         -e PORT=8001 \
         whisper:image
 ```

+When completed successfully, you will see the Whisper model running as a service at `http://0.0.0.0:8001`.

 ### Run Streamlit application

+In order to interact with the application, we have created a simple [Streamlit UI](https://streamlit.io/).
+Streamlit is an open-source Python framework for data scientists and AI/ML engineers to deliver interactive data apps – in only a few lines of code.

-To run the streamlit application:
+To launch the streamlit application, run the following:

 ```bash
 streamlit run streamlit/whisper_client.py
 ```

 This will open the streamlit UI as a localhost URL in your web browser.

+**Congrats!
+You have now successfully setup a LLM locally** 🥳

-You can upload your audio files and view the translated text as follows:
+Now, try uploading your audio files and see if the model is able to translate it to English as text like so:

 <p align="center">
 <img src="../assets/whisper.png" width="70%">